vishalchauhan855/my-project/README.md

 # my-project
-this is my first git repositori
+This is my first git repositori
+AUTHORE~vishalchauhan